raybai07/MtMBSP/README.md

 Y <- generate_Y(X, B0, Sigma0, response_types)
 ```

 We next fit the two-step algorithm.
 In this case, we must specify `algorithm='2step'` in the `Mt_MBSP` function.
 The argument `threshold` is a grid of candidate thresholds gamma which are tuned in Step 1 of the two-step algorithm.
 The value in `threshold` which minimizes the Watanabe–Akaike information criterion (WAIC) is used to select the final model in the two-step algorithm.
-If the two-step algorithm is used, then it may be advantageous to parallelize Step 2 of the algorithm (`parallelize=TRUE`).
-In this case, the Step 2 model for each candidate value in `threshold' is computed in parallel.
+If the two-step algorithm is used, then it may also be advantageous to parallelize Step 2 of the algorithm (`parallelize=TRUE`).
+In this case, the Step 2 model for each candidate value in `threshold` is computed in parallel.

 ```
 # Fit two-step model.
 In this case, you should specify algorithm='2step'